schmettow/New_Stats/docs/Classic_linear_models.md

 The following chapters deal with more variations of factorial models.
-Next, we will take a closer look at the absolute  means model [#AMM], which is useful, when a reference group does  not come natural.
-In section [#OFM], we deal with factorial models, where levels are ordered and introduce *contrast codings*.
+Next, we will take a closer look at the absolute  means model \@ref(amm), which is useful, when a reference group does  not come natural.
+In section \@ref(ofm), we deal with factorial models, where levels are ordered and introduce *contrast codings*.

 ```r